Paralint/vault-pki-starter/automated-cert-issuance.md

 1. Generate a certificate signing request (CSR)
  - Prove that you own the private key, without sending it

+1. Send the CSR to the certificate authority

 1. Wait for the Certificate Authority to issue a certificate
  - The CA will sign your public key